hwk06023/SONATA/README.md

 - 🎙️ High-accuracy speech-to-text transcription using WhisperX
 - 😀 Recognition of 523+ emotive sounds and non-verbal cues
 - 🌍 Multi-language support with 10 languages
-- 👥 Speaker diarization for multi-speaker transcription (online and offline modes)
+- 👥 SOTA speaker diarization using Silero VAD and WavLM embeddings
 - ⏱️ Rich timestamp information at the word level
 - 🔄 Audio preprocessing capabilities